-Market-to-book ratio.
-As shown in Table 6, for all growth types, an increase in MB ratio significantly facilitates both net issues of debt ( $\Delta$ Debt/Asset) and equity ( $\Delta$ Equity/Asset).
+Market-to-book Ratio.
+As shown in Table 6, for all growth types, an increase in MB ratio on average significantly facilitates both net issues of debt (ΔDebt/Asset) and equity (ΔEquity/Asset).
 The results are similar if we measure net equity issues by market value (as shown in the next two columns).
 It is not really surprising as economic and market conditions improve, firms tend to increase external finance for new investments.
-As widely shown in the literature, issues of outside equity tend to follow issuers' stock price run-ups (Asquith and Mullins, 1986; Korajczyk et al., 1990; Jung et al., 1996).
+As widely shown in the literature, issues of outside equity tend to follow issuers' stock price run-ups (Asquith and

+Mullins, 1986; Korajczyk, Lucas, and McDonald, 1990; Jung, Kim, and Stulz, 1996).

 Recently, Fama and French (2005) have shown that most firms issue new equity quite often, and they conclude that the asymmetric information costs described in Myers and Majluf (1984) are not relevant to equity issuance at large, as new equity does not look like last resort financing.
-This puzzle can be resolved, as we already mentioned before, by the generalized Myers-Majluf view, which points out that the costs of asymmetric information depend on the type of asymmetric information rather than the magnitude of asymmetric information per se.
+This puzzle can be resolved, as we already mentioned before, by the generalized Myers-Majluf view, which points out that the costs of asymmetric information depend on the type of asymmetric information involved, rather than the magnitude of asymmetric information per se.

-In Myers and Majluf (1984) classic framework with predominant asymmetric information about assets-in-place, the costs of asymmetric information can make firms skip new investments of positive NPV's, only if the adverse share dilution effect from taking outside equity overwhelms the benefits from the new investments.
-Thus, even in the classic setting, market conditions that work through year-by-year market-to-book ratios can alter the non-issuing decision from time to time.
+In the Myers and Majluf (1984) classic framework with predominant asymmetric information about assets-in-place, the costs of asymmetric information can make firms skip new investments of positive NPV's, only if the adverse share dilution effect from taking outside equity overwhelms the benefits from the new investments.
+Thus, even in the classic setting, market conditions that work through year-by-year market-to-book ratios are likely to disrupt the balance from time to time.
 According to the survey study of Graham and Harvey (2001), managers confirm that they do consider firm valuations when deciding on new equity issues.